Clemapfel/Mousetrap.jl/docs/src/01_manual/06_image_and_sound.md

 ![](../assets/interpolation_tiles.png)
 `INTERPOLATION_TYPE_TILES`

 The main difference between `INTERPOLATION_TYPE_BILINEAR` and `INTERPOLATION_TYPE_HYPERBOLIC` is that of performance.
-Hyperbolic interpolation offers superior smoothing but does so at about 1.5 times the speed when compared to bi-linear interpolation, meaning hyperbolic is about 50% slower.
+Hyperbolic interpolation offers superior smoothing but does so at about 1.5 times the speed when compared to bilinear interpolation, meaning hyperbolic is about 50% slower.
 For an image this small, this will hardly matter, but when working with very large images, this can be a difference of seconds.

 If no interpolation type is specified when calling `as_scaled`, `INTERPOLATION_TYPE_TILES` will be chosen as the default.